 The Italian submarine Beilul, patrolling to the north of Derna, spotted and reported the Mediterranean Fleet as it headed west during the night of 7/8 July, and at 08.00 in the morning of the next day the British submarine Phoenix, paroling about 200 miles (320 km) to the east of Malta, spotted and reported the presence of two Italian 'battleships' and four destroyers steering south, which Cunningham correctly interpreted as the warship cover for a convoy to Libya.

 Instructing Vice Admiral W. T. R. Ford (from 11 July Sir Wibraham Ford) on Malta to despatch a Short Sunderland flying boat to locate and shadow the Italian ships, Cunningham continued on a north-westerly course at 20 kt.
-At much the same time Somerville left Gibraltar, somewhat against his will given the current state of Force ‘H’, in response to Cunningham’s instructions to operate simultaneously in support of the Mediterranean Fleet, with the battle-cruiser Hood, battleships Valiant and Resolution, fleet carrier Ark Royal, light cruisers Arethusa, Delhi and Enterprise, and destroyers Douglas, Escort, Faulknor, Fearless, Forester, Foresight, Foxhound, Keppel, Vortigern, Watchman and Wishart.
+At much the same time Somerville left Gibraltar, somewhat against his will given the current state of Force 'H', in response to Cunningham’s instructions to operate simultaneously in support of the Mediterranean Fleet, with the battle-cruiser Hood, the battleships Valiant and Resolution, the fleet carrier Ark Royal, the light cruisers Arethusa, Delhi and Enterprise, and the destroyers Douglas, Escort, Faulknor, Fearless, Forester, Foresight, Foxhound, Keppel, Vortigern, Watchman and Wishart.

 Although he possessed a measure of tactical discretion as to the manner in which he was to effect the required diversion, Somerville had received an Admiralty suggestion that Ark Royal's torpedo bombers should be employed in an attack on Italian warships at Taranto or Augusta.
 Knowing that Cunningham planned to carry out a raid on the latter and having his own misgivings about attacking the former in an area where a strong Italian air effort would surely be mounted against his ships, Somerville opted more cautiously for an attack on Cagliari, on the south coast of Sardinia.